Pokerek/streamer-app/readme.md

-Certainly!
-Here's an updated version of the README file that includes the information about the API endpoints and their request bodies:

 # Streamer Spotlight Application

 This is a simple streamer spotlight application where users can add their favorite streamers and up vote or down vote them.
 The application consists of a frontend built with React.js and a backend built with Node.js and Express.js.
 The data is stored in a MongoDB database using Mongoose as the ORM.